karunakarrao/AWS/basics.md

 storage services that are available on AWS:
 ---------------------------------------------
-Amazon simple storage service or (S3) for short:   It's designed to store and access any type of data over the Internet.
+Amazon simple storage service or (S3):
+It's designed to store and access any type of data over the Internet.
 It's a serverless service and as such we don't need to worry about what is behind it.
 There's obviously a file server an operating system a hard drive but we don't need to be concerned about that at all.
 We just simply need to create this thing called a bucket and then we upload objects to that bucket, the bucket grows as we add objects to it and the size of that bucket is theoretically unlimited.
 AWS just looks after everything for us.

-Amazon Glacier : 	 is the cheapest storage option on AWS and it's used for long-term archiving of data.
+Amazon Glacier :
+is the cheapest storage option on AWS and it's used for long-term archiving of data.
 It's a serverless service just like Amazon s3 but it is not as readily accessible as s3 so it should only be used for content that is to be archived.
 You can also set up a lifecycle rule that will automatically migrate old data in Amazon s3 automatically over to Glacier for long-term archiving.

 Amazon elastic block store or EBS for short: is a highly available, low latency block storage and it's specifically for attaching to servers that are launched with the Amazon ec2 service and it's similar to attaching a hard drive to your computer at home, works in the same manner.

 Amazon Elastic file system or EFS for short: is network attached storage and it's specifically for Amazon EC2 servers.
 Because it is network attached store, this allows multiple servers to access one data source in a similar way to NAS on your network at home can be accessed by multiple computers on that network.

-The AWS Storage Gateway:  	 enables hybrid storage between on-premise environments(onsite datacenter of a company ex: icici banck/etc) and the AWS cloud.
+The AWS Storage Gateway:
+is enables hybrid storage between on-premise environments(onsite datacenter of a company ex: icici banck/etc) and the AWS cloud.
 It provides a low latency performance by caching frequently used data on-premises while storing the less frequently data in Amazon Cloud storage services.

-A Snowball device:  is a portable, petabyte scale, data storage device that can be used to migrate data and large amount of data from on-premise environments over to the AWS cloud.
+A Snowball device:
+is a portable, petabyte scale, data storage device that can be used to migrate data and large amount of data from on-premise environments over to the AWS cloud.
 You simply download your data to the Snowball device, then you send it off to AWS who will then upload that data to an AWS storage service for you.

 AWS- Storage Services:
 -------------------------